shieldproject/shield/docs/tenancy.md

 them from gaining out-of-band access to the storage backend.

-Other things (aside from storage endpoints) at first seem to benefit from the same _global sharing_: primarily, schedules and retention policies.
+Other things (aside from storage endpoints) at first seem to benefit from the same _global sharing_: primarily, retention policies.
 However, instead of following that line of thinking, let's consider an alternate approach: _templating_.

-Schedules and retention policies are fairly flat resources - they are entirely self-contained, straightforward and simple.
-There is not much benefit to be had by sharing them, and there is a large
-downside: it breaks the _change insulation_ of tenancy.
+Retention policies are fairly flat resources - they are entirely self-contained, straightforward and simple.
+There is not much benefit to be had by sharing them, and there is a large downside: it breaks the _change insulation_ of tenancy.

 Consider what happens if several tenants all rely on the "Long-term" retention policy, originally defined as 90 days.